Skip to main content

 Before graduate school, Kelly taught middle and high school science at various schools in Toronto, Rosseau, Montreal, and Vermont.
 She spent a year sailing around the world while teaching physics for Class Afloat, an experiential education program for high school students onboard a tall ship.

 While teaching high school physics, Kelly developed a passion for teaching and scholarship in education.
-Her Ph.D. focussed on the use of technology and interactive teaching strategies in undergraduate physics classrooms.
+Her Ph.D. focused on the use of technology and interactive teaching strategies in undergraduate physics classrooms.
 At Harvard, Kelly teaches interactive, project-based courses in both physics and engineering.
 She is also a co-founder of Perusall, a collaborative reading platform to help get students prepared for class.

 DECEMBER 15, 1:30-3:00PM